 How Long Do Eyeshadow Palettes Last?

-Needless to say, eyeshadow is one of those things that most women have stashed in their makeup bags so that they always have it on hand.
+Needless to say, eyeshadow is one of those essentials that most women keep in their makeup bags, ensuring they always have it on hand.

-If you’ve been keeping eyeshadow palettes for months or years, it might be time to go through them and get rid of them.
+If you’ve been keeping eyeshadow palettes for months or years, it might be time to go through them and discard the ones you no longer use.

 In this article, we will do a deep dive into how long eyeshadow palettes typically last, how to tell if they’ve started to go bad, and why you never want to put expired eyeshadow on your lids.